Rwanda-EMR/rhies_FacilityRegistry/README.md

-# DHIS2FacilitiesRegistry
+# Facility Registry Server
-The Facility Registry implementation using DHIS2 for the RHIES project
+The Facility Registry Server implementation using DHIS2 for the RHIES project